itdxer/neupy/site/docs/transfer-learning.rst

 .. code-block:: python

-    from neupy import architectures, layers
+    from neupy import architectures
+    from neupy.layers import *
     # At this point vgg16 has only random parameters
     vgg16 = architectures.vgg16()